-My complete alphabetized index of more than 270 silent movie reviews.
+My complete alphabetized index of nearly 500 silent movie reviews.
 Reviews listed in order by title with no divisions for genre or length.
 I post new silent movie reviews every Sunday and sometimes in between as well!

 20,000 Leagues Under the Sea (1916): Jules Verne’s classic novel gets the blockbuster treatment in this watery epic.